ZDSRepositories/dotwar/API_Manual.md

 For example, endpoint "/games" on server dotwar.pythonanywhere.com would be called by sending a request "dotwar.pythonanywhere.com/games".

-All endpoints expect POST requests and will error if a different method is used.
+All endpoints expect POST requests and will error if a different method is used.\
+Some routes are not part of the API per se and will be requested by browsers, so they will use GET.

 All key-value pairs that are parameters for an endpoint are to be provided as POST headers.